Workplace Benefits

 How does an FSA work?

-A flexible spending account — or flexible spending arrangement — lets account holders deduct pre-tax money directly from their paychecks to save for qualified healthcare expenses.1 FSA funds can be used to pay for things like deductibles, co-pays, and doctor visits for you, your spouse, and qualifying dependents.
-Employers can also contribute to an employee’s FSA but they aren’t required to do so.
+A flexible spending account — or flexible spending arrangement — deducts pre-tax money directly from employees’ paychecks to help them save for qualified healthcare expenses.
+FSA funds can be used to pay for things like deductibles, co-pays, and medical office visits.
+Employers can also contribute to an employee’s FSA, but they aren’t required to do so.2

-There are typically three ways to access your FSA money.
-You can use a smart debit card connected to your account, pay providers directly through your online portal, or submit receipts for reimbursement.
-Check with your employer to find out which options they offer.
+Typically, there are three ways to access your FSA money.
+You can use a debit card that’s connected to your account, pay providers directly through your online portal, or submit receipts for reimbursement.
+Check with your employer or FSA provider to find out which option(s) they offer.

 FSA eligible expenses